getsynq/fe-challenge/CHALLENGE.md

 Looking at `./app/routes/wizard.tsx` and `./app/components/wizard/wizard.tsx`, we can see we have:

-- Complex state management across multiple contexts (WizardContext and WizardDataContext)
+- Complex state management across multiple contexts:

-- A lot of boilerplate for setting up new wizard workflows
+  - WizardContext: Handles navigation state, step tracking, and form IDs
+  - WizardDataContext: Manages form data across all steps
+  - Each with their own dispatch contexts for state updates

+- Current wizard implementation features:

+  - Multi-step navigation with back/forward support
+  - Form state persistence between steps
+  - Conditional step rendering based on previous choices
+  - Step validation using zod schemas
+  - Form handling using conform library
+  - Final submission handling with success/error states

+- Key architectural patterns:

+  - Each step is a separate component with its own form
+  - Forms use zod for validation and type safety
+  - State is managed through React context and reducers
+  - Navigation is handled through a central wizard provider
+  - Form submissions are processed through Remix actions

+- Current pain points:

+  - Boilerplate heavy setup requiring multiple contexts
-- Coupling between form state management and wizard navigation
+  - Tight coupling between form state and navigation
-- Repetitive patterns in step definitions and form handling
+  - Repetitive patterns in step definitions
+  - Complex type definitions spread across files
+  - Manual step management and validation
+  - No built-in error boundary handling

+- Example implementation details:

+  - Step navigation: Uses WizardProvider with nextStep/previousStep actions
+  - Form state: Managed through WizardDataProvider with update actions
+  - Validation: Each step has its own zod schema
+  - Conditional flows: Implemented through step components (see Step2)
+  - Final submission: Triggered through wizard submit action

+- File structure:
+  - wizard.tsx: Core wizard component and context providers
+  - routes/wizard.tsx: Example implementation with forms and steps
+  - Forms are defined inline but could be moved to separate files
+  - Schemas are defined alongside their respective forms

 ## Challenge

-Your task is to optimize and simplify the wizard component to provide the best possible developer experience while maintaining its robust functionality.
-The goal is to make it easier for developers to create new wizards without sacrificing features or type safety.
+Your task is to optimize and simplify the wizard component to provide the best possible developer experience while maintaining its functionality.
+The goal is to make it easier for developers to create new wizards that follow the intended structure.

 ### Objectives